GenrikhsAlexandr/nivkh_dictionary/README.md

-# Nivkh people dictionary for android
+# Nivkh Language Dictionary for Android

 App for translation between Nivkh, Russian and English.
 ***